gabriel654165/Epitech_Multiplayer_Platformer/README.md

 # Epitech_Multiplayer_Platformer
 This Multiplayer local platfromer was made for the cursur of EPITECH during the JAM#2 organised by the HUB with all other Epitech schools.
-This Prject was made with my team : @roblevepi Thomas Balthazar Maxime and me
+This Prject was made with my team : @roblevepi Thomas @balthi-tech @maxime-dodin and me

 `#Play`
 On linux : build/app.x86_64